A Guide to the

 Scope and Content:

-The Staunton Academy Collection, 1808-1828, is comprised of ten items housed in a single legal sized folder within a half-sized legal Hollinger box.
+The Staunton Academy Records, 1808-1828, are comprised of ten items housed in a single legal sized folder within a half-sized legal Hollinger box.
 The collection consists primarily of minutes from the board of trustees' meeting of the Staunton Academy as well as correspondence and issues addressed at said meetings.
 Of particular interest in a 1818 document that lists the original members of the board when the Staunton Academy was established in 1792.

 The collection is arranged chronologically within a single legal sized folder.